-The definitive ranking of two-factor authentication methods
+We rank the best two-factor authentication methods

 You should be using two-factor authentication on every account that gives you the option.
-There is no better way to keep your account secure and no matter who you are you should want all of your accounts to be as secure as possible.
+There is no better way to keep your account secure, and no matter who you are, you should want all of your accounts to be as secure as possible.
 It also doesn't matter which phone you use — 2FA works with a cheap Android phone, the best Android phone, or an iPhone.
-You've heard all of this before.
+Of course, you've heard all of this before.

-All two-factor methods are not created equal though.
-Like every other user-facing security measure you have to trade some convenience for protection and the most secure methods of 2FA are also the least convenient.
+All two-factor methods are not created equal, though.
+Like every other user-facing security measure, you have to trade some convenience for protection, and the most secure methods of 2FA are also the least convenient.
 Conversely, the most convenient methods are also the least secure.

 We're going to take a look at the different ways you can use two-factor authentication and discuss the pros and cons of each.